-I consider that Options failed to comply with its regulatory obligations and good industry practice and did not reject Mr W's application, as it should have done, to open a SIPP in order to invest in Salinas Sea.
-My aim in awarding fair compensation is to put Mr W back into the position he would likely have been in had it not been for Options' failings.
-Had Options acted appropriately, I think it's more likely than not that Mr W would have remained a member of the pensions he transferred into the SIPP.
+I consider that Options failed to comply with its regulatory obligations and good industry practice and did not reject, as it should have done, Mr B's application to open a SIPP in order to invest in Salinas Sea.
+My aim in awarding fair compensation is to put Mr B back into the position he would likely have been in had it not been for Options' failings.